(on the left)

 - Near Earth Objects (NEOs).
 Here's a 2015 Planetary and Space Science paper that quantifies why we need to act quickly after discovery if we want to measure NEO properties.

-Past research interests -- Publications list
+Past research interests -- Complete pub list from ADS

 Galaxies with supermassive central black holes.
 Starting c.
 1992 I used some of the world's finest telescopes including the Hubble Space Telescope, Magellan and Gemini North, to investigate the host galaxies of quasars in the near-IR.
 One early paper that helped to usher in the black hole-bulge relation was this one from 1995.
 Here is a 2009 ApJ paper describing the most distant ones.